 Getting There

-Getting to Oslo is easy from the UK with plenty of flights departing from the London terminals as well as other airports around the country.
+Getting to Oslo is easy. from the UK with plenty of flights departing from the London terminals as well as other airports around the country.
 Oslo Gardermoen Airport is the city’s major airport and is the main international gateway to Norway.
 On arrival it’s an easy journey by train or bus into the city centre.

 Checking In: Thon Hotel Oslo Panorama

 For our stay in Oslo, we opted to stay at the Thon Hotel Panorama, located in the quiet but central area of Kvadraturen.
-The location was ideal as it was just a short walk from Oslo Central Station and all of the city’s attractions, shops and nightlife.
+The location was ideal as it was just a short walk from Oslo Central Station, and all of the city’s attractions.
+As the name suggests, the hotel offers panoramic views across the Oslofjord from its top floors.

 We had a really spacious room on the 1st floor with a large outdoor terrace, kitchenette and a large en-suite bathroom.
 Our deal also included an excellent breakfast buffet and complimentary WiFi.
 I would highly recommend the hotel if you happen to be planning a trip to Oslo.